hakimel/reveal.js/README.md

 	// used to dictate which elements we can animate between.
 	autoAnimateMatcher: null,

-	// Default settings for our auto-animate transitions, can be
+	// Default settings for or auto-animate transitions, can be
 	// overridden per-slide or per-element via data arguments
 	autoAnimateEasing: 'ease',
 	autoAnimateDuration: 1.0,
-	autoAnimateUnmatched: true,

 	// CSS properties that can be auto-animated.
 Position & scale
 	// is matched separately so there's no need to include styles